wp-plugins/contact-form-7-to-database-extension/readme.txt

 = 2.8.25 =
 * Now captures data from WR ContactForm
+* New option to allow only Administrators to see CFDB administration screens
 * Bug fix to avoid rare instances of duplicate submit_time

 = 2.8.24 =